cerebralnomad/Recipe-Scribe/README.md

 Searching for more than two words is not supported and will return an error message as the results.

 ## Notes
-Now supporting light and dark modes.
+Now supporting light and dark modes.<br>
-Change to dark mode using the config menu and restart the application.
+Change to dark mode using the config menu.<br>
-Initial window size now calculated based on screen geometry.
+Initial window size now calculated based on screen geometry.<br>
-Can be set to start fullscreen in the config menu.
+Can be set to start fullscreen in the config menu.<br>
-The entry boxes now scale properly when resizing the window.
+The entry boxes now scale properly when resizing the window.<br>
-Added the search feature with editing capabilities.
+Added the search feature with editing capabilities.<br>

 ## License